 The Staff Council shall meet once a month at a time and place determined by members of the Staff Council and as stated in the Standing Rules of Order.
 The recorder shall notify all council members of the time and location of all council meetings.
-Such notification shall be by written correspondence at least seven days in advance of the meeting if possible and shall include a tentative agenda when possible.
+Such notification shall be by written correspondence at least seven days in advance of the meeting if possible.

 A. The order of business shall include, but need not be limited to, the following items, which shall be covered in sequence as far as circumstances permit: call to order, determination of members present, disposition of minutes of previous membership meeting, president's report, treasurer's report, reports of standing committees, reports of special-interest committees, unfinished business, new business, and adjournment.